-What are the “Sunday Scaries”?
+What Are the “Sunday Scaries”?

 Simply put, Sunday scaries is just an alliterative name for that feeling of dread that seems to overshadow the eleventh hour of every weekend.
 It’s a feeling of impending doom, returning stress, or frustrated anxiety that directly relates to your return to the scheduled, stressful monotony of your workweek.

-While there are a lot of reasons that Sunday night anxiety may occur, there’s something important to know: there’s nothing wrong with you for feeling it.
+While there are a lot of reasons that Sunday night anxiety may occur, there’s something important to know.
+There’s nothing wrong with you for feeling it.
 This feeling is estimated to be felt by over 80% of working professionals for one reason or another.
 Rest assured that you’re definitely not alone as we take a look at why this happens.

 Being too committed to your work can wear you down.
 Even the most passionate among us can become overwhelmed with the weight of work if you never (or rarely) take a chance to step back and set that weight down.
-Burnout happens when you work too hard, too long or give too much to your professional goals without giving back to yourself.
+Burnout happens when you work too hard, too long, or give too much to your professional goals without giving back to yourself.

 When you’re not sure what’s to come, or how to meter your energy or expectations, it’s difficult to approach your work confidently.
-You may be prone to Sunday night anxiety if your personal workload is in flux, or if the company you’re employed by is undergoing changes.
+You may be prone to Sunday night anxiety if your personal workload is in flux.
+Or if the company you’re employed by is undergoing changes.

-5 Ways to Stop the Sunday Scaries
+5 Ways to Stop the Sunday Scaries & Anxiety

 Have a routine